ViBiOh/herodote/README.md

 #### Github Actions

-You can use the following Github Actions for pushing your commits to Herodote index on merge to `master`.
+You can use the following Github Actions for pushing your commits to Herodote index on merge to `main`.

 ```yaml
 ---